Package 'prismatic'

 plot(clr_saturate(rep("firebrick", 11), shift = seq(0, 1, 0.1)))

-Turn vector to color vector
+Turn vector of colors to color vector

 Description

-Turn vector to color vector
+Turn vector of colors to color vector

 Usage